getgrav/grav-learn/pages/17/07.cli-console/01.command-line-intro/doc.md

 In the end, it all comes down to personal preference.
 On this page, we will list some great resources out there to help you become familiar with the command line.

+> [!CAUTION]
-!!
-Not all operating systems are compatible with one another when it comes to commands.
+> Not all operating systems are compatible with one another when it comes to commands.
 There are minor differences between MacOS and many Linux distros, with Windows' Command Prompt having a very different set of commands from the other two.

 ## MacOS